Soil testing

 Approach

-What you need to bring or send with you depends on the environmental permit.
-It depends on whether it has been issued for environmental purposes only or also for construction.
+What you need to bring or submit depends on the environmental permit.
+It depends on whether it was issued solely for environmental purposes or also for construction.
 For more information, visit the Omgevingsloket Online (OLO) website at .

 Term